fredrikopenpayments/docs/docs/aspspgetcountrylist.md

 }
 ```

-Where the country code and name will be according to the ISO 3166-1 alpha-2 standard.
+The country code and name syntax is according to the ISO 3166-1 alpha-2 standard.